ibm-developer/ibm-cloud-spring-bind/README.md

 * Please check the [existing issues](https://github.com/ibm-developer/ibm-cloud-spring-bind/issues)
 to see if the problem has already been reported.
 Note that the default search includes only open issues, but it may already have been closed.
-* When opening a new issue [here in github](../../issues) please complete the template fully.